 There's lots of buzz over the movie 'Enough Said' right now -- partly because it stars the late James Gandolfini in his last big role.
 And partly because of who plays his daughter -- Eve Hewson, whose real-life father is even more famous: Bono.

 Though he's been known more in the last two decades for his trademark "Fly" sunglasses, the most distinct look of Bono's early days was his '80s mullet.
 Much like the rockers of his day, his hair was rather poofy up front, but part of what made the U2 singer's "Sho-Long" distinctive was his ability to grow out his hair in back and have it curl back toward his neck and shoulders.

-Ireland's favorite son, U2 lead singer Bono, was quick to show support for America in the wake of the 9/11/01 attacks, during the band's performance at the following winter's Super Bowl.
-As a list of the names of those killed or wounded on that day scrolled by above him, Bono revealed a very
+Ireland's favorite son, U2 lead singer Bono, was quick to show support for America in the wake of the Sept.
+11, 2001 attacks, during the band's performance at the following winter's Super Bowl.
+As a list of the nam

 Thirty two categories worth of Big Daddy Awards nominees were announced this week, for the virtual awards show that serves as a fundraiser and public service announcement for prostate awareness.
 Gene Simmons, Bono and Jon Bon Jovi are just a few of the rockers nominated for awards like the "Do Gooder Big Daddy" and the "All Time Reality TV Big Daddy."

 The initial public offering of Facebook on Friday (May 18) may not have been as successful as many had expected.
 But even if it had done better than closing at only 23 cents more than the opening price, it would not have put Bono up with Paul McCartney in the exclusive Billionaire Rockers Club as had been initially believed.